irmen/Pyro4/docs/source/tipstricks.rst

 Or you could consider using the multiplex server instead, which doesn't have this particular issue.
 Still, it is a good thing to think about when you can release a proxy in your code.
 Don't worry about reconnecting, that's done automatically once it is used again.
+Another option is to set ``COMMTIMEOUT`` to a certain value *on your server*, which will free up unused connections after the given time.
+But your client code may now crash with a TimeoutError or ConnectionClosedError when it tries to use a proxy that worked earlier.
+You can use Pyro's autoreconnect feature to work around this but it makes the code more complex.

 You can use explicit ``_pyroRelease`` calls or use the proxy from within a context manager.
 It's not a good idea to release it after every single remote method call though, because then the cost of reconnecting the socket will cause a serious drop in performance (unless every call is at least a few seconds after the previous one).